 ** Supplementary Text

-F Daly, D J Hand, M C Jones, A D Lunn & K J McConway.
+F Daly, D J Hand, M C Jones, A D Lunn and K J McConway.
 Elements of Statistics.
-Addison-Wesley
+Addison Wesley

-W Mendenhall, D D Wackerly & R L scheaffer.
-Mathematical Statistics with Applications.
+W Mendenhall, D D Wackerly & R L Scheaffer.
+Mathematical Statistics.
 PWS-Kent